TME520/TiMiNoo-Arduboy/README.md

 - Receive a visit from your friend ChiChi: +5000 points
 #### Beware of the ghost !
 - Ghost encounter: -666 points
+### Main Menu
+Access all the features of the game by pressing LEFT or RIGHT.
+Confirm selection with A or B.

 ## How to play
 ### Starting the game